wavesplatform/Waves/README.md

   </a>
 </p>

-> Waves is an open source [blockchain platform](https://waves.tech/). <br/> You can use it to build your own decentralised applications.
+> Waves is an open source [blockchain protocol](https://waves.tech/waves-protocol). <br/> You can use it to build your own decentralized applications.
 Waves provides full blockchain ecosystem including smart contracts language called RIDE.

 ## ✨ Demo